iLVL-Key/FFXI/addons/GaolPlan/readme.md

 Version 1.2.1
 - Fixed Save data not behaving as intended.
+- Fixed the Back button in the options screen from incorrectly going back to the Boss select screen instead of the Job select screen under certain circumstances.

 Version 1.2
 - Adjusted job label on the job select screen to be highlighted on mouse hover matching how the names are highlighted.